shahsuvarli/deck-cards/README.md

 License
 -------

-This project is licensed under the [MIT License](https://github.com/%3Cusername%3E/%3Crepository-name%3E/blob/master/LICENSE).
+This project is licensed under the MIT License